 Thank you for your interest in our program.
 All students wishing to apply to this program must apply through the Electronic Residency Application Service (ERAS) sponsored by the Association of Academic Departments of Otolaryngology—Head and Neck Surgery.

 Each year, the Johns Hopkins Otolaryngology Residency Training Program receives approximately 400 applications from which about 40 applicants are chosen to interview to fill the 5 positions.
 Beginning with the 2019-2020 resident application cycle, we have changed our application process.
-There are two separate tracks, a clinical track (3 residents in the 2020 match) and a research track (2 residents in the 2020 match).
-All applications are reviewed and interviews for prospective candidates are arranged on the basis of their medical school record, research experience, extracurricular activities and letters of recommendation.
+There are two separate tracks, a clinical track (3 residents in the 2022 match) and a research track (2 residents in the 2021 match).
+All applications are reviewed and interviews for prospective candidates are arranged on the basis of their letters of recommendation, medical school record, research experience, and extracurricular activities.
 There is no minimum score requirement, however, competition is exceptionally high, with many more outstanding applicants than openings each year.
-Applicants are ranked on the basis of high moral, ethical and professional qualifications by the Resident Selection Committee for final selection in the Otolaryngology Matching Program.
+Applicants are ranked by the resident selection committee.

 To complete application, go to the following link http://www.aamc.org/eras.
 Once at ERAS website, click on "Residency & Osteopathic Internship Applicants" for a complete description of the application process.